Mal O'Hara: Political career

 O'Hara joined the Green Party in 2014.

+He was the Green Party candidate for Belfast North at the 2016 Northern Ireland Assembly election, where he was eliminated on the seventh count with 796 first preference votes (2.18%).

+O'Hara tried again from Belfast North at the 2017 Assembly election, where he received 711 first preference votes, a 1.7% share of the vote.

+At the 2017 general election, O'Hara contested Belfast North, where he finished fifth with 644 votes (1.4%), losing his deposit.

-He was elected to Belfast City Council in 2019 for the Castle area, in an election where the Greens quadrupled their seats on the council, moving from 1 seat to 4.
+He was elected to Belfast City Council in 2019 for the Castle area, in an election where the Greens quadrupled their seats on the council, moving from one seat to four.
 O'Hara became the first Green Party councillor to be elected in North Belfast.
-He is also one of the few openly LGBTQ+ elected members of the council.
+During his term of office, he was one of the few openly LGBTQ+ elected members on the council.

-On the council, O'Hara has been a prominent campaigner for clean air, rent controls and climate action.
+On the council, O'Hara was a prominent campaigner for clean air, rent controls and climate action.
 He has called for a citizens' assembly to examine if drugs should be legalised in Northern Ireland, citing increasing drug deaths as evidence that Northern Ireland's current approach is "obviously not working."

-O'Hara was a candidate for the Green Party in the Belfast North constituency for the 2017 Northern Ireland Assembly Election where he received 711 first preference votes, a 1.7% share of the vote.
-He was a candidate in Belfast North in the 2022 Northern Ireland Assembly election receiving 1446 first preference votes thereby increasing his share of the vote to 3.1%.
+He was a candidate in Belfast North at the 2022 Northern Ireland Assembly election, receiving 1446 first preference votes, thereby increasing his share of the vote to 3.1%.

 O'Hara became the leader of the Green Party Northern Ireland on 15 August 2022, following a leadership election in which he was the only candidate.
-He is the first openly gay leader of a major party in Northern Ireland.
+He was the first openly gay leader of a major party in Northern Ireland.

+At the 2023 Northern Ireland local elections, O'Hara lost his seat.

+In March 2024, O'Hara was announced as the Green Party candidate at the 2024 Seanad by-election and was elected unopposed.
+He took his seat on 8 April 2024.

+O'Hara contested Belfast North at the 2024 general election.
+He received 3% of the vote against the incumbent MP, Sinn Féin's John Finucane.

+He did not contest the 2025 Seanad election.